31 Essential Painting Tools For Homeowners (Complete List)

 The small paint pail is a small bucket that holds paint.
-It offers the convenience of not having to climb up and down the ladder whenever you need more paint, and it is lightweight enough that you can carry it without suffering user fatigue.
+It offers the convenience of not climbing up and down the ladder whenever you need more paint, and it is lightweight enough to carry without suffering user fatigue.

 16. Large Paint Bucket

-A five-gallon bucket will not be movable and you won’t be carrying it up and down ladders with you, but you can pour all of your paint in here before starting and then mix it all together.
-It ensures that you have a uniform color and it keeps all of your paint in one place.
+A five-gallon bucket is not portable, and you won’t be carrying it up and down ladders with you, but you can pour all of your paint into a large container before starting and then mix it all together.
+It ensures that you have a uniform color and keeps all of your paint in one place.

 17. Tape Measure

 There are plenty of occasions when you need a tape measure.
-You will want to know the size of the area that you’re painting, to ensure that you have the right amount of paint.
-To calculate this, you’ll need a tape measure.
+You will want to know the size of the area you’re painting to ensure you have the right amount of paint.
+To calculate the square footage you need to cover, you’ll need a tape measure.

 18. Paint Mixer

-You should always thoroughly stir the paint before you start applying it to walls.
-This ensures that the color is properly mixed and that you don’t end up with pockets of color and areas with no color.
+You should always thoroughly stir the paint before applying it to the walls.
+This ensures that the color is adequately mixed and that you don’t end up with pockets of color and areas with no color.
 A paint mixer or stirring stick is clean and makes stirring easy.

 19. Pouring Spout

 A pouring spout may not sound like an essential item.
-After all, the paint tin has a hole in the top and you can pour paint from there.
-But if you have ever done this, you will know the dangers of paint drops and the likelihood of paint blotches on the carpet.
+After all, the paint can has a hole in the top, and you can pour paint from there.
+However, a spout makes pouring your paint easier and prevents it from dripping on your carpet.

 20. Edging Tool

-Edging tools enable you to cut into corners without the expert precision of decades of brush painting experience.
-They do take a little getting used to, but once you’ve mastered one of these devices, you can pull off all kinds of impressive painting tricks, too.
+Edging tools enable you to cut into corners without the expert precision of decades of painting experience.
+They take a little getting used to, but once you’ve mastered one, you can also pull off all kinds of impressive painting tricks.

 21. Drywall Knife

-A drywall taping knife slots under the baseboard.
-You can then paint without danger of getting paint on the floor and, once you’ve finished, simply remove the knife for a clean line and accurate paint.
-It does the same job as taping the area but is much quicker and more convenient than keep having to tape and untape the spot.
+A drywall taping knife can be pushed under the baseboard.
+You can then paint without getting paint on the floor, and once you’ve finished, simply remove the knife for a clean line and accurate paint.
+It does the same job as taping the area but is much quicker and more convenient.

-Few people can comfortably reach the top of the wall, let alone the ceiling, and for those of us that aren’t 6-foot-4, a two-step stool is ideal for painting.
-Easier to lug around than step ladders, they still afford you the height you need to get up and get the upper areas of the room painted.
+Few people can comfortably reach the top of the wall, let alone the ceiling, and for those of us who aren’t 6-foot-4, a two-step stool is ideal for painting.
+They’re easier to lug around than step ladders and provide a stable surface to paint the room’s upper areas.

 23. Stair Ladders

 Painting the landing or stair walls is very difficult.
-You can either put together a series of ladders with planks running between them to effectively create your own indoor version of a scaffold tower or use stair ladders.
-Stair ladders have one long side and one shorter side and can be adjusted so that they securely stand anywhere up a set of stairs.
+You can either put together a series of ladders with planks running between them to effectively create an indoor version of a scaffold tower or use stair ladders.
+Stair ladders have one long side and one shorter side and can be adjusted to stand securely anywhere on the stairs.

 24. Drop Cloth

-Even if you roller the walls and ceiling, you will need brushes to apply finishing touches and for gloss work.
-Do not try and cut corners with poor quality brushes, or you will find that you end up with more bristles on the paint than are left on the brush at the end of the job.
+Even if you roll the walls and ceiling, you will need brushes to apply the finishing touches and cover the trim.
+Do not try and cut corners with poor-quality brushes, or you will find that you end up with more bristles on the paint than are left on the brush at the end of the job.
 Get flat and angled brushes to cover all eventualities.

 26. Brush Cleaner